What is a Form E

 It is your duty to notify the court and your ex-partner of any changes.
 The normal way to notify of such changes is to submit a new form E. You will only need to provide additional documents in support of your changes.

-What do I do if my husband has lied on his Form E?
+What do I do if my husband or wife has lied on his Form E?

 It is important that issues are raised at the earliest convenience to the court and parties attention to avoid proceedings being impacted.